Alexandriaa25/my-great-game-tracker/README.md

 ## 💡 About this Project

-As a student and YouTube content creator who covers video games, finding affordable games to invest in is super important to keep things manageable.
+As a student and YouTube content creator who covers video games, finding affordable games to invest in for my channel is super important to keep things manageable.
 I built this tool to automate price monitoring so I can quickly identify high-value game deals without manually checking Steam every day.

-By querying the CheapShark REST API, this dashboard isolates quality games by filtering by budget conditions and Steam user ratings to find games at the best price point.
+By querying the CheapShark REST API, this dashboard filters quality games by checking budget conditions and Steam user ratings to find games at the best price point.

 ---